Nattawut30/Black-Scholes-Implied-Volatility-Python/README.md

 ∂V/∂t + ½σ²S²(∂²V/∂S²) + (r-q)S(∂V/∂S) - rV = 0
 `````

 subject to the terminal payoff at expiry and, for American options, the constraint that the option is always worth at least its immediate exercise value.
-Three independent methods are computed for every price shown in the app — finite differences, Monte Carlo, and a closed-form/binomial-tree reference — so the numbers can be cross-checked against each other rather than trusted blindly.
+Three independent methods are computed for every price shown in the app: finite differences, Monte Carlo, and a closed-form/binomial-tree reference. so the numbers can be cross-checked against each other rather than trusted blindly.

 # <p align="center">Acknowledgments<p/>

-Numerical methods design cross-checked against Roman Paolucci's (Quant Guild) *Quantitative Researcher* project.

 **Dependencies:**
 - `streamlit` - Webapp framework